He Shou Wu Explored: From Brain Health to Hair Growth and Beyond

 But what does research have to say?
 Quite a bit, it would seem.

-HE SHOU WU COULD SLASH ONE’S RISK OF GETTING CANCER
+SLASH ONE’S RISK OF GETTING CANCER

 Because it’s an antioxidant, it can forestall free radical damage that opens the door to cancer and tumor development.

 In each, besides just shutting down free radicals, he shou wu also induced death in cancer cells.
 By this measure, he shou wu both effectively reduces cancer risk as well as kills cancer.

 One day, with more research, it could even be an alternative treatment candidate.

 Get Social – Like, Comment, Pin, and Share!